icon-project/icon-sdk-js/README.md

 # ICON SDK for Javascript

 ICON supports SDK for 3rd party or user services development.
 You can integrate ICON SDK for your project and utilize ICON’s functionality.
+Currently, ICON SDK works only in a browser environment.
+Node.js will be supported soon.

 ## Installation